TheDaChicken/PortSDR/README.md

 ## Why not use SoapySDR instead?

 SoapySDR is a great library for interfacing with SDR devices.
-However, it is not very easy to use:
+However, it is not very easy to use for general-users:

 - it's a plugin based system.
 - It requires compiling/installing a plugin for each vendor you want to use.